fiinix/fiinix.github.io/_posts/2014/april/2014-04-26-getting-inked-again.md

 layout: post
 title: Getting Inked Again
 date: 2014-04-26 T 21:00 UTC
-tags : [The Abominable Weekly Update, Tattoo, Burgers, BBQ]
+tags : ["The Abominable Weekly Update", Tattoos, Cooking]
-category: personal
+category: Life
 excerpt: "Oooh, what's this?
 Another post?
 An Abominable Weekly Update?
 Well it's about time.
 Feast your eyes on a little of this and a little of that."
 ---
 Last Tuesday when the rest of the Western world went back to work, I took my sweet time waking up by making myself a fresh cup of coffee---it was delicious---and watching the new [Son of Batman][sob]---it was mostly okay.